OrangeFox86/DreamcastControllerUsbPico/README.md

     - C and Z buttons on arcade stick also work
   - Screen interface is working (the "V" in "VMU")
     - Currently just a default screen is sent on connection
+  - Vibration peripheral is working (not yet implemented on USB side)
+    - I'm looking into how to support force feedback on an HID gamepad (more universal but likely less supported) while also looking into supporting XInput as a secondary option
   - Stubs added for all other peripherals (some to be filled in later)
 - Added transmission timeliner so that any peripheral addition is scalable without worrying much about how peripherals may interfere with each other